KenKundert/collection/README.rst

 You can also specify a function as the splitter.
 The splitter must take a string as its first argument and return any of the supported collection types (list, dictionary, etc.).
-There is one splitter function provided: *split_lines*.
-It is used to convert multiline strings into lists.
+Any unrecognized named arguments passed to *Collection* are forwarded to the splitter function.
+There is one splitter function provided:
+*split_lines*.
+It is used to convert multiline strings into lists or dictionaries.

     >>> transfers = '''
     ...     # January